mathigon/textbooks/content/triangles/content.md

           path.red(x="segment(a,b)")
           path(x="segment(a,c)")
           path(x="segment(b,c)")
-        p.caption Two angles and one of the non-included sided.
+        p.caption Two angles and one of the non-included sides.
 :::

 ---